The Registration Process

 • That the Credentials claimed by the Engineer are actually held

-• That the Engineer has satisfied a rigorous assessment of his/her professional competency
+• That the Engineer has satisfied a rigorous assessment of their professional competency

 • That the Engineer’s expertise in a specialty area is demonstrated and validated